 Company details Hindustan Insecticides Ltd (HIL) Eloor Udyogamandal Kerala India.
 Fully owned by the Government of India.
-Has three factories producing insecticides - DDT, Endosulfan, Dicofol etc. Address: SCOPE Complex Core-6 Lodhi Road New Delhi 110003 Phone: +91-11-4362165/4364549/4362116 Email: hilhq@nde.vsnl.net.in Date of Incorporation: 1 March, 1954 Managing Director is the CEO and is appointed by Government of India.
-Paid up capital (31.3.00) INR 507.5 million GoI shareholding (31.3.00) INR 507.5 million(100%) Net worth (31.3.00) INR 144.6 million Net Loss (31.3.00) INR 140.8 million Accumulated Loss INR 213.1 million 1 Location of damage Eloor, Ernakulam District, Kerala State, India.
-Company activity Pesticide Production: The plant produces DDT, Dicofol and Endosulfan and also hydrochloric acid/sulphuric acid as by products.
+Has three factories producing insecticides - DDT, Endosulfan, Dicofol etc. Address: SCOPE Complex Core-6 Lodhi Road New Delhi 110003 Phone: +91-11-4362165/4364549/4362116 Email: hilhq@nde.vsnl.net.in Date of Incorporation: 1 March, 1954 · · · Managing Director is the CEO and is appointed by Government of India.
+Paid up capital (31.3.00) INR 507.5 million GoI shareholding (31.3.00) INR 507.5 million(100%) Net worth (31.3.00) INR 144.6 million Net Loss (31.3.00) INR 140.8 million Accumulated Loss INR 213.1 million Location of damage Eloor, Ernakulam District, Kerala State, India.
+Company activity Pesticide Production: The plant produces DDT, Dicofol and Endosulfan and Tour of the state of also hydrochloric acid/sulphuric acid as by products.
 Type of incident The plant has caused permanent contamination and emits pollutants.
-HIL releases effluents contaminated with DDT and metabolites, Endosulfan and derivatives, BHC and other chemicals including highly toxic organochlorines into a public stream 2 .
-Sulphur dioxide, carbon monoxide, HCl acid mist and chlorine are emitted from the stacks 3 .
-Type of damage According to a Greenpeace investigation/sampling in 1999, the effluent · / / · · · · · · · · · · · · · · · · · stream shared by this factory with Fertilisers And Chemicals Travancore (FACT) and Merchem Ltd, two neighbouring plants, contains 111 toxic chemicals of which 39 are organochlorines.
-The contaminants have been linked to the releases from the HIL 4 .
+HIL releases effluents contaminated with DDT and metabolites, Endosulfan and derivatives, BHC and other chemicals including highly toxic organochlorines into a public stream .
+Sulphur dioxide, carbon monoxide, HCl acid mist and chlorine are emitted from the stacks .
+Type of damage According to a Greenpeace investigation/sampling in 1999, the effluent stream shared by this factory with Fertilisers And Chemicals Travancore (FACT) and Merchem Ltd, two neighbouring plants, contains 111 toxic chemicals of which 39 are organochlorines.
+The contaminants have been linked to the releases from the HIL .
 The primary effluent reaches the River Periyar, which is the drinking water source for the entire city of Cochin and Aluva and the source of livelihood for thousands of fisher-folk.
+Aluva and the source of livelihood for thousands of fisher-lock.
 Deformation has been noticed in certain plants growing by the effluent stream.
-The community has also noticed a serious decline in the population of frogs, fishes, benthic species and some insects 5 .
-Higher incidences of cancer and decrease in lifespan have been recorded in the areas of immediate contamination 6 .
-Preliminary observations suggest that there is a large incidence of various types of cancer, miscarriage, congenital defects, tympanum membrane bursts in children, menstrual problems, skin diseases and respiratory problems in the local population 7 .
-Around 80% of the people are suffering from respiratory diseases according to a local university study 8 .
+The community has also noticed a serious decline in the population of frogs, fishes, benthic species and some insects .
+Higher incidences of cancer and decrease in lifespan have been recorded in the areas of immediate contamination .
+Preliminary observations suggest that there is a large incidence of various types of cancer, miscarriage, congenital defects, tympanum membrane bursts in children, menstrual problems, skin diseases and respiratory problems in the local population .
+Around 80% of the people are suffering from respiratory diseases according to a local university study .

-1 Government of India, Dept of Disinvestment, New Delhi. http://divest.nic.in/psu-returned/hinduinsecticides.htm) 2 Toxic Hotspots: An Investigation on Hindustan Insecticides Limited, Udyogamandal : A Greenpeace Report, 1999
+$^1$ Government of India, Dept of Disinvestment, New Delhi. $\frac{\text{http://divest.nic.in/psu-returned/hinduinsecticides.htm}}{2}$ Toxic Hotspots: An Investigation on Hindustan Insecticides Limited, Udyogamandal: A Greenpeace Report, 1999

-3 Source: Kerala State Pollution Control Board, Ernakulam Regional Office.
-4 Toxic Hotspots: An Investigation on Hindustan Insecticides Limited, Udyogamandal: A Greenpeace Report, 1999 5 Ibid.
+Toxic Hotspots: An Investigation on Hindustan Insecticides Limited, Odyogamandal: A Greenpeace Report, 1999 Source: Kerala State Pollution Control Board, Ernakulam Regional Office.
+Toxic Hotspots: An Investigation on Hindustan Insecticides Limited, Udyogamandal: A Greenpeace Report, 1999 Ibid.